zenml-io/zenml/docs/book/getting-started/deploying-zenml/deploying-zenml.md

 ![ZenML with remote server and DB](../../assets/getting_started/Scenario3.2.png)

-Such a remote deployment unlocks ZenML to its full potential as the MLops hub within your production stacks.
+Such a remote deployment unlocks ZenML to its full potential as the MLOps hub within your production stacks.
 The diagram below visualizes how a pipeline is run through a deployed ZenML Server with a remote orchestrator, artifact store and container registry.